mark-i-m/os2/README.md

 - No timer-based preemption, no locks, no multi-threading in userspace.
 Every process is single threaded and continuation-based.
 Each `Continuation` can return another continuation, an error, or nothing.
 Continuations can also wait for events, such as I/O or another process's termination.
+(Userspace is still TODO)

 - Single address space.
 All executables need to be position-independent.
 (TODO)